FirelyTeam/firely-docs/vonk/overview.rst

 Facades
 -------

-A Facade is the Vonk FHIR processing pipeline working on an existing data repository.
+A Facade is a Vonk FHIR processing pipeline working on an existing data repository.
 That repository could be the database of proprietary system, some API of an existing system or a whole Clinical Data Repository specifically created to open up data through a FHIR API.

 The implementation of a Facade is a special type of plugin that registers services to access the existing data repository.
-By building the data access layer you leverage all of the FHIR processing in Vonk, connected to your repository.
-Thus creating a FHIR RESTful API for that repository with the least amount of work.
+By building the data access layer you leverage all of the FHIR processing in Vonk, connected to your repository - thus creating a FHIR RESTful API for that repository with the least amount of work.

 So a Facade is still a Plugin, and therefore technically a .NET Core assembly (or a set of them) having the same well-defined configuration methods.
-In the case of Facade it usually only registers services (and no processor), specifically implementing the interfaces that define the data access layer in Vonk:
+In the case of a Facade it usually only registers services (and no processor), specifically implementing the interfaces that define the data access layer in Vonk:

 * ISearchRepository, for reading and searching
-* IResourceChangeRepository, for create, update and delete
+* IResourceChangeRepository: for creating, updating, and deleting

-Read more on :ref:`vonk_facade`
+Read more on :ref:`vonk_facade`.

 View the `session on Facade <https://www.youtube.com/watch?v=6SFd1QJJXtA>`_ from `DevDays 2018 <https://www.devdays.com/events/devdays-europe-2018/>`_.